A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Our Discretization Approach

 \subsection{Hyperparameter Optimization and Model Selection}

-We now discuss the details of the hyperparameters used and the tuning procedure for model selection.
-Like other machine learning approaches, our recursive partitioning algorithm also needs to address bias-variance trade-off.
+Like other machine learning approaches, our recursive partitioning algorithm also needs to address the bias-variance trade-off.
 If we discretize $\Q$ into too many small partitions, the set of partitions (and the corresponding estimates of choice and state transition probabilities) will not generalize beyond the training data.
 Thus, we need a set of hyperparameters that constrain or penalize model complexity.
-We can then tune these hyper-parameters using a validation procedure.\footnote{See \cite{Hastie_etal_2009} for a detailed discussion of the pros-cons of different validation procedure.}
+We can then tune these hyperparameters using a validation procedure.\footnote{See \cite{Hastie_etal_2009} for a detailed discussion of the pros-cons of different validation procedures.}